twitocode/Tantalum/content/University/Year 1/CS 1JC3/Numbers.md

 > addition and multiplication are not *associative*
 > - $(a + b) + c = a + (b + c)$
 > - $(a \times b) \times c = a \times (b \times c)$

+## Things to be carefull of with floating point numbers
+1. if x and y are floating point numbers, then x == y is very very VERY unlikely.
+2. only a small number of real numbers are exactly represented by floating point numbers
+3. In Haskell, f(x) == 0.0 will frequently be False even if x is close
+	1. instead use abs (f x) < epsilon
+		1. where epsilon is a very very small number that is not 0. *epsilon can change depending on the context*

+# Numeric types
+**Numeric Types** are types of values that represent a number system In Haskell:
+1. Int (32-bit, or 64-bit *machine integers*)
+2. Integer (all integers)
+3. Float (*32-bit* floating point numbers)
+4. Double (*64-bit* floating point numbers)
+5. Rational (all rational numbers)

+> [!NOTE]
+> the arithmetic operations have the same usage but give differing outputs depending on the number type used.
+> ex.
+2/3 == 0 (Integer) is not the same as 2.0/3.0 == 0.66...
+(Float)